 As the majority of the X-Men and Fantastic Four do battle with Doom’s Sentinels inside the castle Invisible Woman and Shadowcat attempt to get through Doctor Doom’s force field in order to get to Franklin.
 Doctor Doom warns the two that he is doing what’s best for Franklin.

 Shadowcat is finally able to get through the force field.
-Seeing this Doctor Doom immediately manipulates Shadowcat’s control of her power to make her extremely heavy and cause her to fall through the floor.
+Seeing this Doctor Doom immediately manipulates Shadowcat’s control of her power to make her extremely heavy and causes her to fall through the floor.

 Emma Frost is finally able to communicate with Invisible Woman, but only barely thanks to Doctor Doom’s telepathy dampeners.
 Emma tells Invisible Woman that Doctor Doom has trapped all the missing mutants inside various Doom armor.
 Invisible Woman goes to help, leaving Reed Richards to save their son.